Ransomware may also threaten to publish personal data or permanently block access to it unless a ransom is paid.

 Examples of Ransomware Attacks Using Phishing

-Since the first records of Ransomware attacks, phishing emails have been among the top entry points for attackers to attract victims.
-According to an article, phishing became the dominant attack vector for Ransomware in Q4 2020, overtaking remote desktop protocol (RDP) compromises.
+Phishing emails have been among the top entry points for attackers to attract victims.
+Phishing was the dominant attack vector for Ransomware in Q4 2020, overtaking remote desktop protocol (RDP) compromises.
 Here are examples of successful Ransomware attacks that started as phishing emails campaigns:

 Educate your users about Ransomware attacks and take your cyber awareness strategy to the next level!